KoenZomers/RingApi/README.md

 ## Version History

+0.4.3.1 - released March 18, 2020

+- Added exception of type `DeviceUnknownException` to be thrown when using `GetDoorbotsHistory` requesting information for a specific Ring device which does not exist

 0.4.3.0 - released March 18, 2020

 - Added `GetDoorbotsHistory` method which allows providing a specific doorbot id to retrieve only the items for that specific doorbot